google/WebFundamentals/src/content/en/android/trusted-web-activity/lay-of-the-land/index.md

 * [llama-pack][12]: a NodeJS tool that allows developers to create and build an Android APK that wraps an existing PWA.
-  The generated application is powered by TWAs, but this is transparent to the developer.
+  The generated application is powered by Trusted Web Activities, but this is transparent to the developer.
 No Android development experience is required.
   Check the [llama-pack documentation][13] to get started.
-* [android-browser-helper][8]: an Android Library that encapsulates the TWA protocol.
+* [android-browser-helper][8]: an Android Library that encapsulates the Trusted Web Activities protocol.
-  Recommended for developers who are familiar with Android development and want to use TWAs as one of the Activities in their Android App or make customisations that are not supported by llama-pack.
+  Recommended for developers who are familiar with Android development and want to use Trusted Web Activities as one of the Activities in their Android App or make customisations that are not supported by llama-pack.
   To get started with android-browser-helper, check the [documentation][14] and our [demos][15].

 The next section gives a brief summary of all the projects in relation to each other.